svnovikov/jsonplaceholder-tests/README.md

 **Note:** the following commands are performed in the project root directory.

-**Note:** the following commands are performed for Debian operation systems.
+**Note:** the following commands are performed for Ubuntu 16.04.
 If you want to execute tests somewhere else you need to find out ways how to do it yourself.

 From a virtual env
 ------------------